 Subsidiaries are entities controlled by the SFC.
-The SFC controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect these returns through its power over the entity.
+The SFC controls an entity when it is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the activities of the entity.
 When assessing whether the SFC has power, only substantive rights are considered.